keyvan-m-sadeghi/unity/README.md

 Nothing!
 I stand corrected, everything!

 People kill each other.
 Greedy assheads rule.
-We struggle to put food on the table, worried that there won't be a table soon, eviction is coming if I don't pay this month's rent!
+We struggle to put food on the table, worried that there won't be a table soon, eviction is coming if I don't make this month's rent!

 Yet, life is a deceptively beautiful son of a gun!
 Trees are green, babies make you laugh, sun will shine for the foreseeable future.
 Rockets are gonna take us to visit moon for a vacation!
 How fucking cool is that?